I can just hear the eyeballs rolling out there in cyber land but please save your judgement until after you read what I am trying to say.

 A relationship with a bamboo rod should not be a casual thing and you have to ask yourself if you are willing to commit yourself to the care of this handcrafted work of art.

-Legendary northwest fly fisherman Mike Kennedy loved his bamboo rod so much that at his death his favorite bamboo rod was cremated with him and the ashes were scattered off Mott bridge on the North Umpqua.
+Legendary northwest fly fisherman Mike Kennedy loved his bamboo rod so much that at his death his favorite bamboo rod was cremated with him and the ashes were scattered off Mott bridge on the North Umpqua river.
 I think that is about the coolest thing I've ever heard a fly fisherman do.

 I participated in the building of one of my rods.
 I straightened and filed down the nodes and I sliced my hands and fingers while hand planing the strips.
 It's a labor of true love and takes enormous patience from those that want something more from their fly rod.